 Head of Communications and Deputy CEO

 Mary specialises in translating the law into accessible and engaging materials, drawing on her experience delivering public legal education and advice on the ground in student, community and mental health settings.
-Mary is a highly skilled writer and has designed, written, and evaluated a wide range of legal information materials – from awareness raising materials, to step-by-step guides, to films and automated self-help tools.
+Mary is a highly skilled writer and has designed, written, and evaluated a wide range of legal information materials – from awareness raising materials, to step-by-step guides, films and automated self-help tools.

 Head of legal information and pro bono

 Beth is a non-practising solicitor with over ten years’ experience of working in family law, primarily advising and representing legally aided clients.
 She has worked as a pro bono solicitor at Avon and Bristol Law Centre and at HMP Eastwood Park assisting vulnerable women prisoners.
 She also has some experience in Court of Protection work.

-She is now responsible for researching, writing and updating the legal information for the Advicenow website.
+She is now responsible for researching the law, designing, writing and updating a range of legal information resources for the Advicenow website.
 To support this she works to foster and support pro bono and legal sector relationships.
 She is also responsible for managing and developing the involvement of volunteers within all of Law for Life’s work.